Aspiring harmonica players should

 Lee

-plastic body and with replaceable reed plates, its durability and tone
+replaceable reed plates, this harmonica's durability and tone are renowned.

 |